Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

 \subsection{Main results: from enriched trees to classes of nearby representations}

-The main purpose of this article is to develop a combinatorial way to find many weak representations of any nonabelian Hodge space in genus zero.
-Namely, we generalise the picture of obtaining different representations of a nonabelian Hodge space via different readings of a diagram from the simply-laced case to the case of genus zero nonabelian Hodge spaces with arbitrary singularity data.
-More specifically, we define some combinatorial data generalising the supernova quivers of the simply-laced case, from which several (expected to be) isomorphic nonabelian Hodge spaces can be explicitly obtained, corresponding to the different types of singularities appearing in an arbitrary $\SL_2(\mathbb C)$ orbit, i.e. to different types of nearby representations of a given wild nonabelian Hodge space.
+The main purpose of this article is to develop a~combinatorial way to find many weak representations of any nonabelian Hodge space in genus zero.
+Namely, we generalise the picture of obtaining different representations of a~nonabelian Hodge space via different readings of a~diagram from the simply-laced case to the case of genus zero nonabelian Hodge spaces with arbitrary singularity data.
+More specifically, we define some combinatorial data generalising the supernova quivers of the simply-laced case, from which several (expected to be) isomorphic nonabelian Hodge spaces can be explicitly obtained, corresponding to the different types of singularities appearing in an arbitrary $\SL_2(\mathbb C)$ orbit, i.e., to different types of nearby representations of a~given wild nonabelian Hodge space.

 We build on our previous work \cite{doucot2021diagrams}, in which a construction of a \emph{diagram} associated to an irregular connection on a Zariski open subset of $\mathbb P^1$ was formulated, for the general case of arbitrary irregular types.
-Furthermore it was shown that the dimension of the wild character variety is given by a formula involving the Cartan matrix of the diagram, in agreement with the philosophy of `Global Lie theory' advocated in \cite{boalch2016global} suggesting to view nonabelian Hodge spaces as some global analogues of Lie groups.
+Furthermore it was shown that the dimension of the wild character variety is given by a formula involving the Cartan matrix of the diagram, in agreement with the philosophy of `global Lie theory' advocated in \cite{boalch2016global} suggesting to view nonabelian Hodge spaces as some global analogues of Lie groups.
 The main property of the diagram is that it is invariant under the symplectic $\SL_2(\mathbb C)$ action, so that connections with different types of singularities have the same diagram.

-It turns out that, unlike for the simply-laced case, the diagram is not quite enough to reconstruct the corresponding nonabelian Hodge spaces, so some extra data will be needed.
+However, it turns out that, unlike for the simply-laced case, the diagram is not quite enough to reconstruct the corresponding nonabelian Hodge spaces, so some extra data will be needed.
 In particular, the core diagram is not a complete $k$-partite graph any more in the general case, and these extra data will include a canonical partition of the core diagram.